DankyNanky/DankyNanky/README.md

 - 💞️ I’m looking to collaborate on AWS deployment and Azure AD Development.

-Security Profioling, User Administration and Reporting, Software Enforcement (Endpoint Manager) and System/Service Stacks are what I am focused on; uplifting aged technologies and keeping relevant!
+Security Profiling, User Administration and Reporting, Software Enforcement (Endpoint Manager) and System/Service Stacks are what I am focused on; uplifting aged technologies and keeping relevant!

 - 📫 How to reach me on a few social medias.
 You can just look at my [page](https://blink.by/DAnkyNanky).